ppetrovtv/pine_script_docs/source/appendix/Pine_version_3_migration_guide.rst

 .. _pine_v3_migration_guide:

-Pine Version 3 Migration Guide
+Pine version 3 migration guide
 ==============================

 This document helps to migrate Pine Script code from ``@version=2`` to ``@version=3``.

-Default Behaviour of ``security`` Function Has Changed
+Default behaviour of ``security`` function has changed
 ------------------------------------------------------

 Let's look at the simple ``security`` function use case.
 Add this